 - Develop plans for long-term organizational and systemic changes.
 For example, I employed PATH to assist a large, urban district leadership team plan and implement a district-wide, highly contested policy around desegregation issues.

 Examples of the use of Circles of Friends:

-- Problem-solve and plan around social supports and development of friends for individual students with disabilities
+- Problem-solve and plan around peer supports and development of friends for individual students with disabilities

 - Create school and district-wide initiatives that focus on positive friendships, anti-bullying, and positive school cultures

-My consulting can involve facilitating the actual process and use of these tools, OR training personnel in the use of these processes and tools (train the trainer model).
+My consulting can involve facilitating the actual process and use of these tools, and/or training personnel in the use of these processes and tools (using a train the trainer model).